timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER III-OIL AND GAS/Part A-Production Incentives.md

   * The term "Survey" means the United States Geological Survey.

 #### (k) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section $30,000,000 for each of fiscal years 2006 through 2010.
+* There are authorized to be appropriated to carry out this section $5,000,000 for each of fiscal years 2021 through 2029, to remain available until expended.

 ### §15909.
 Gas hydrate production incentive
 #### (a) Purpose